ThierryRakotomanana/Pull-Request-By-Practice/README.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

+## For who is this project for ?
+- Javascript Beginner

+   You've just learn html and css and wanna learn JavaScript?
+Or just have a little knowlodge in Javascript and wanna make something cool with it?
+This project is for you

+- Newbies in Open Source Project

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>